1919 Connecticut Avenue

 31. Advancing Interoperability in Home and Community Based Services (HCBS), Lincoln East

 This session will look at the updated and newly released (2018) home and community based services (HCBS) Medicaid Health IT Toolkits for SPAs, Waivers and Demonstrations (Version 2.0) as a vehicle to advance Health IT, HIE and Interoperability through HCBS Medicaid Program Design.
 It will also look at the electronic Long-Term Services and Supports (eLTSS) Initiative, which is a joint project between CMS and ONC focused on advancing data-level interoperability for individuals receiving HCBS.
 Working in close partnership with ONC and CMS, the Administration for Community Living (ACL) will also share opportunities for states to apply for technical assistance from the newly created National Center for Advancing Person-centered Practices and Systems (NCAPPS).

 32. FHIR Implementation and Transition Planning, Lincoln West

 During this session, the speakers will discuss takeaways and lessons learned from implementations of FHIR DSTU2 or R3 at vendor and provider organizations and how these organizations are preparing for the transition to FHIR R4.

-33. Exploring the Certified Health IT Products List (CHPL): Data Findings and Applications
+33. Exploring the Certified Health IT Products List (CHPL): Data Findings and Applications, Monroe

-Learn about data available in the Open Certified Health IT Products List (CHPL), findings from ONC’s analysis of the CHPL data, and the winners of the CHPL Data Challenge.
+Learn about data available in the Open Certified Health IT Products List (CHPL) and findings from ONC’s analysis of the CHPL data.